gt-wunderhorn/gt-wunderhorn/README.md

 The codes to run safety checker are in the safetyTester package.

-To run the examples, you need to execute  sh files iftest*.sh, array*.sh and leetcode/*.sh files.
+To run the app, you need to run the code in the safetyTester/* packages.
+There are also sh files prepared to execute the examples -- iftest*.sh, array*.sh and leetcode/*.sh files.
 To run leetcode examples, first copy the sh file under SafetyChecker2 file.